Fujifilm X-T20 vs Panasonic G80

 - More modern: Is somewhat more recent (announced 4 months after the G80).

-Arguments in favor of the Panasonic Lumix DMC-G80:
+Reasons to prefer the Panasonic Lumix DMC-G80:

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Faster burst: Shoots at higher frequency (9 vs 8 flaps/sec) to capture the decisive moment.

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.